Hottinger & Cie: Origins

-The bank Rougemont, Hottinger & Cie was launched in Paris by Jean-Conrad Hottinger in 1786.
+The bank Rougemont, Hottinger & Cie was launched in Paris by Jean-Conrad Hottinguer in 1786.
 The bank was located in the Hôtel de Beaupreaux in front of the Banque de France.
 The partnership with Denis de Rougemont was effectively ended on 15 October 1790 when Jean-Conrad Hottinger stepped out on his own, launching Hottinger & Cie.
 In or around 1799 Jean-Conrad added a 'u' to his family name to maintain the correct pronunciation of the name in French.

 In 1803, France established a council of fifteen high bankers (haute banques).
 These individuals were known as Regents, with the council of Regents acting as the French central bank for 143 years until it was nationalised in 1946.
 Jean Conrad was appointed Regent of the Banque de France on 18 August 1803, with a succession of Baron Hottinguers sitting on the council.
 For the next 133 years, a Hottinger family member was on the Banque de France board.

 In 1833, Baron Jean–Henri Hottinguer took the helms of "Hottingeur & Cie.
 In 1848, the bank bought Banque Delessert and moved the family home to the Hôtel Hottinguer on rue de la Baume in Paris.
 In 1866, Baron Rodolphe Hottinguer took over the Hottinger Bank.
 In 1920, Henry Hottinger took over his father at the head of the group.